matejbizjak/kumuluzee-nats/jetstream/README.md

 `@JetStreamSubscriber` has the following parameters:
 - connection
 - context
-- stream (The stream to attach to.
-If not supplied the stream will be looked up by subject)
+- stream (required)
 - subject (required)
-- durable (required)
+- durable (required) (name of the consumer - setting a value makes the consumer durable)
-- bind (whether this subscription is expected to bind to an existing stream and durable consumer - if true, both need to be specified)
+- bind (whether this subscription is expected to bind to an existing stream and durable consumer - if true, the consumer must already exist before application starts)

 #### Creating dynamic consumers during runtime